Site menu:

 2005 Joint Nominees Olivia McDonald & Peter McDonald

-Drogheda Independent Sports Star of the Month awards
+Drogheda Independent Sports Star awards

-June 2008 Winner Olivia McDonald
+June 2008 Sports Star of the Month Olivia McDonald